totalspectrum/spin2cpp/docs/basic.md

 (3) Floating point support is incomplete.
 The "single" datatype is currently represented by 16.16 fixed point numbers.
 These are fast, but the very limited range is a problem.
 Eventually we will have proper IEEE floating point, with the fixed point kept as an option.

-(4) Parameter passing is incomplete; parameters are not properly promoted (e.g. an integer passed to a parameter of type single will get the wrong bit pattern).

-(5) Function return type aren't checked, and you can't give a non-default return type for a function.

-(6) Input and output isn't implemented yet, except for a basic PRINT statement.
+(4) Input and output isn't implemented yet, except for a basic PRINT statement.
 Eventually we will have re-directable PRINT, and a similar INPUT.

+(5) There is no way to initialize an array.

-(7) There are no functions yet for starting BASIC code on other COGs.
+(6) There are no functions yet for starting BASIC code on other COGs.

 ## Introduction